Start Annotation

 Fog and Low-Contrast Environments

 Fog reduces contrast and depth perception, making distant objects difficult to interpret.
-Annotators may assign low-confidence labels to faint headlights, mark dense fog regions as ignore zones, and represent lane geometry using polylines instead of pixel-perfect masks.
+Annotators may assign low-confidence labels to faint headlights, mark dense fog regions as ignore zones, and represent lane geometry as polylines rather than pixel-perfect masks.
 These practices prevent misleading ground truth.

 Quality Assurance For Night And Rain Data Annotation

 Standard quality assurance is insufficient for low-visibility datasets.
-Annotera applies condition-aware QA that includes double-blind labeling for critical frames, expert adjudication of ambiguous cases, and inter-annotator agreement tracking by condition.
+Annotera applies condition-aware QA, including double-blind labeling of critical frames, expert adjudication of ambiguous cases, and inter-annotator agreement tracking by condition.
 Active learning workflows further ensure that the most challenging scenes receive focused attention.

 Further, studies show that inconsistent or noisy labels can reduce model accuracy by up to 20 percent, particularly in edge cases.
 In low-visibility scenarios, rigorous QA is essential to controlling risk.